Macrometacorp/docs/docs/streams/subscribe-streams.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This page explains how to publish messages to a stream in Macrometa.
+This page explains how to subscribe to a stream in Macrometa.

 <Tabs groupId="operating-systems">
 <TabItem value="py" label="Python SDK">